Ikunum

-Ikunum was a king of Assyria c.
-1934–1921 BC.
+Ikunum (died c.
+1921 BC) was a king of Assyria c.
+1935–1921 BC.

 Reign

-He was the son and successor of Erishum I. He built a temple for the god Ninkigal.
-He strengthened the fortifications of the city of Assur and maintained commercial colonies in Asia Minor.
+He was the son and successor of Erishum I and the father of Sargon I. He built a temple for the god Ninkigal.
+He strengthened the fortifications of the city of Assur and maintained commercial colonies in Anatolia.

-The following is a list of the fourteen annually-elected limmu officials from the year of accession of Ikunum until the year of his death.
+The following is a list of the 14 annually-elected limmu officials from the year of accession of Ikunum until the year of his death.